How to Make an Arduino at Home

 AREF means Analog REFerence and we use it to increase the internal accuracy of the ADC (Analog to Digital Converter) of the microcontroller

-Making The Board
+Making the Circuit Board

 I placed an order with jlcpcb and the cost for the five boards was 2 dollars, with an additional 19.18 dollars for FedEx International Priority shipping to Tunisia.